 The Merger was accounted for as a reverse merger.
 Intermex is considered the "acquirer" and FinTech is treated as the "acquired" company for financial reporting purposes.
-The financial statements of Holdings are included in or incorporated by reference in this prospectus.
+The financial statements of Holdings are included in this prospectus.
 Intermex Holdings II, Inc. and International Money Express, Inc. had no operations of their own and no assets, other than their ownership of Holdings and International Money Express Sub 2, LLC, respectively.